gvwilson/sdxjs/gloss.md

 <dt id="loosely_coupled" class="glossary">loosely coupled</dt>
 <dd class="glossary">Components in a software system are said to be loosely coupled if they are relatively independent of one another, i.e., if any one of them can be changed or replaced without others having to be altered as well.</dd>
 <dt id="markdown" class="glossary">Markdown</dt>
 <dd class="glossary">A markup language with a simple syntax intended as a replacement for HTML.
-Markdown is often used for README files, and is the basis for <a href="r_markdown">R markdown</a>.</dd>
+Markdown is often used for README files, and is the basis for <g key="r_markdown">R markdown</g>.</dd>
 <dt id="markup_language" class="glossary">markup language</dt>
 <dd class="glossary">A set of rules for annotating text to define its meaning or how it should be displayed.
 The markup is usually not displayed, but instead controls how the underlying text is interpreted or shown. <g key="markdown">Markdown</g> and <g key="html">HTML</g> are widely-used markup languages for web pages.</dd>
 <dt id="method" class="glossary">method</dt>